RayHightower/rayhightower.github.com/source/_posts/2012-12-24-unix-for-ruby-developers.markdown

 Once we have our hands on the ARGV array, we can parse it and manipulate it at will.

 ### Grokking Forks
 The section on forks contains a lot of mind-bending fun.
 The author offers some code to explain how forks work, but some concepts are only understandable when we write our own code.
-I had write my own in order to grok forks for myself.
+I had to write my own in order to raise my comfort level with forks.

 Here's what the code does: